vippsas/vipps-developers/settlements/README.md

 | PDF    | [PDF](pdf/Vipps-oppgjørsrapport-16655-2018-09-23.pdf) | - |
 | XLSX   | [XLSX](xlsx/Vipps-oppgjørsrapport-16655-2018-09-23.xlsx) | - |

-Settlements reports are available both with and withour personal details of the customer.
+Settlements reports are available both with and without personal details of the customer.

 This is due to [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection_en), and whether the data processor is Vipps or the merchant.

-Please note: Vipps does not provide settlement reports for Vipps Regninger, as payments are made directly from the user to the merchant.
-All payments are included in the OCR files provided by the merchant's bank.
+See [GDPR](#gdpr) below.

 # GDPR